Skip to main content

 Several factors play a role here.
 For one, there is a basic difficulty because of the altitude we are at, i.e. it will feel like you are working harder going uphill than what you are used to.
 That’s of course unless you live at that kind of an altitude, too.

-Overall, the roughly 11,000 m of positive and negative elevation are a challenge not to underestimate.
+Overall, the roughly 11,000 m of positive and negative elevation in the 200km distance are a challenge not to underestimate.
+The same still goes for the 150 km race.

 Then there is the temperatures which are in our favour.
 It’s fall an thus the weather is pretty stable.
 Cold in the mornings and then warming up but only to a certain level.
 So, you are not running and hiking in the heat.
 It can be a bit challenging to adapt.
 On uphills you often may feel a bit cold but sweat at the same time.
 Obviously, when you stop or go downhill it will feel cooler.
 Therefore, it’s important to adjust layers and have spare layers.